KIRA-221/Junction---Creative-job-solution/README.md

-# Junction---Creative-job-solution
+# Junction
-Web Development Project that will help finding job to the poor people.
+ Web Development Project that willl help finding job to the poor people.